-When you're moving to new location or considering switching Internet providers, you might be questioning: What are the best available ISP in my area?
-Simply enter your zip code or select city and you will be presented with ISP providers in your neighborhood.
+When you're moving to new location or considering switching Internet providers, you might be questioning: What are the best ISP in my area?
+Simply enter your zip code to find fastest ISP Providers (ISPs) available in your area by address.

-Find and compare DSL, Cable, Wireless, Satellite, and Fiber-optic Internet service providers (ISPs) in your area by address or zip code.
+Find and compare DSL, Cable, Wireless, Satellite, and Fiber-optic ISP in your area by address.
 ISP Providers including AT&T, Verzion, CenturyLink and Frontier offer DSL internet in select areas.
 Comcast, Charter, Cox, Cable ONE, Mediacom, Suddenlink, Optimum are the best choice for Cable Internet.